fls-bioinformatics-core/ngsarchiver/README.rst

-The ``ngsarchiver`` package is intended to provide a set of simple zero-configuration tools with minimal dependencies, that can be used to check and restore data from archive directories.
+The ``ngsarchiver`` package is intended to provide a set of simple zero-configuration tools with minimal dependencies, that can be used to create archive directories, and to check and restore data from them.
 However it should also be possible to verify and recover data manually with some additional effort using just the standard Linux command line tools ``tar``, ``gzip`` and ``md5sum``.

-Finally, no functionality is provided for the management of the wider datastore beyond the creation of the archive directories; it simply creates archives and enables their verification and the recovery of data.
+Finally, no functionality is provided for the management of the wider datastore beyond the creation of the archive directories; it simply creates archive directories and enables their verification and the recovery of data from them.
 It is up to the user to manage where the generated archive directories are stored and what should happen to the original run directories after they have been archived.

 ------------
 Installation